kaushikCanada/WeblogChallenge/README.md

 The challenge is to make make analytical observations about the data using the distributed tools below.

+To run this first do python3 -m venv env and then pip install -r requirements.txt

 ## Processing & Analytical goals:

 1. Sessionize the web log by IP.
 Sessionize = aggregrate all page hits by visitor/IP during a session.